 Static's howl after getting sucked into a spatial rip was rather chilling, as was Terry's death by the Dee-Dees.
-More chilling was the fact that the entire universe was literally collapsing all around them and they were all completely helpless to stop it.
+More chilling was the fact that the universe was collapsing all around them and they were all completely helpless to stop it.

 It's easy to forget exactly how powerful the Martian Manhunter is, since he spends so much time being The Aloner.
-Then Task Force X sneaks into the Watchtower, makes off with the secret weapon they've been sent for, mops the floor with several unexpected obstacles, and suddenly comes face to face with That One Boss: J'onn.
+Then Task Force X sneaks into the Watchtower, makes off with the secret weapon they've been sent for, mops the floor with several unexpected obstacles, and suddenly comes face-to-face with That One Boss: J'onn.
 And suddenly he's really creepy.

-In "Flashpoint," Lex Luthor hijacks the Watchtower's Binary Fusion Generator, forcing it to fire on an (abandoned) Cadmus facility.
+In "Flashpoint," Lex Luthor hijacks the Watchtower's Binary Fusion Generator, forcing it to fire on an abandoned Cadmus facility.
 When the gun goes off, the scene cuts to a peaceful suburban neighborhood...that suddenly goes very quiet as the sky starts to light up.
 Then the blast wave comes and nearly levels the city, followed by a mushroom cloud.
 Aside from the fact that, somehow, nobody (onscreen) is killed, and there's no residual radiation, the entire sequence is frighteningly reminiscent of a nuclear attack.

 That's right, kids!
 Death from above, with no warning, no escape, and no explanation!
 It could happen to you before you finish reading TV Tropes!

-Galataea's Family-Unfriendly Death (Supergirl frying her with the reactor), as well as a good shot of her twitching corpse!
+Galatea's Family-Unfriendly Death (Supergirl frying her with the reactor), as well as a good shot of her twitching corpse!

-Immediately before this, when Tala begs Lex to spare her for betraying him to Grodd, she tells him she's "a sick person".
+Immediately before this, when Tala begs Lex to spare her for betraying him to Grodd, she tells him she's "a sick person."
 When she realizes he planned on using her up even before she betrayed him, he coldly replies, "I'm a sick person, too."

 Grodd getting spaced in this episode was pretty disturbing, as well.

-There is a (relatively) minor one in Eclipsed with the soldier who is possessed at the beginning: this guy wakes up and learns that he killed his whole unit, with whom he seemed rather close.
+There is a (relatively) minor one in "Eclipsed" with the soldier who is possessed at the beginning: this guy wakes up and learns that he killed his whole unit, with whom he seemed rather close.
 Especially since the last time we see him in the episode he's still held responsible for it.